Planting and gardening are something parents can share with children. Flower bulbs make the task an easy one.

 Plant your bulbs in the fall after cool temperatures become the norm but before the ground freezes.
 Try to plant the bulbs somewhere you and your children can see the flowers when they bloom in the spring.
 Remember, the yard may be cold and muddy when the flowers bloom and your kids may not be spending much time outside so to appreciate their efforts.

-You or your child can dig a trench that is a few inches deep and then scatter your bulbs in the trench.
+You or your child can dig a trench that is a few inches deep and then scatters your bulbs in the trench.
 Have your child position the bulbs so they are root-side down.
-Another option is to work throughout your yard digging small holes between other plantings and setting two-to-four different flower bulbs in each hole.
+Another option is to work throughout your yard digging small holes between other plantings and setting two to four different flower bulbs in each hole.
 If you have the space, dig trenches in the shape of the child’s initial and they will enjoy the results even more.

 If you don’t have a yard, you can still plant bulbs, just do so in a large flower pot or container.
 Keep these containers outdoors so they undergo the necessary temperature change that will allow them to sprout in the spring.